Poisoned candy myths: Misattributed deaths

+The deaths of five children were initially blamed on stranger poisoning.
+A key quality of the poisoned candy myths is that the poisoner is a stranger who is indiscriminately murdering children, rather than dying from an unrelated medical condition or being poisoned by a family member.
+All of these claims were proven false upon investigation; none of them were poisonings by strangers.

 Media and the myth

 Despite these claims of poisoned candy being eventually proved false, the news media promoted the story continuously throughout the 1980s, with local news stations featuring frequent coverage.
-During this time cases of poisoning were repeatedly reported based on unsubstantiated claims or before a full investigation could be completed and often never followed up on.
+During this time, cases of poisoning were repeatedly reported based on unsubstantiated claims or before a full investigation could be completed, and often were never followed up on.
 This one-sided coverage contributed to the overall panic and caused rival media outlets to issue reports of candy tampering as well.
-However, Joel Best says that the spread of the myth cannot be blamed solely on the media, and that it must have been transmitted via word of mouth as well.
+However, Joel Best says that the spread of the myth cannot be blamed solely on the media and that it must have been transmitted via word of mouth as well.

-By 1985, the media had driven the hysteria about candy poisonings to such a point that an ABC News/Washington Post poll that found 60% of parents feared that their children would be injured or killed because of Halloween candy sabotage.
+By 1985, the media had driven the hysteria about candy poisonings to such a point that an ABC News/Washington Post poll found that 60% of parents feared that their children would be injured or killed because of Halloween candy sabotage.

 Advice columnists entered the fray during the 1980s and 1990s with both Ask Ann Landers and Dear Abby warning parents of the horrors of candy tampering: